chaeyoung-lee/ann/README.md

 This project contains ANN code written in Python 2.
 Two types of xor are used to test the code.
 Remember that the input includes a bias "1" in its rightmost column.

-If you have any question, do not hesitate to contact me through my website or email.
+If you have any question, do not hesitate to contact me via website or email.

 mail: limetree377@gmail.com
 website: http://chaeyoung.creatorlink.net